It Chapter Two Review: Terrifying and touching - a masterful sequel

 Dealing With Trauma

+As the source material dictates, the film takes place in Derry, Maine 27 years after the self-proclaimed Loser’s Club vanquished the fear-inducing clown known simply as It.
+He’s back, he’s killing again, and it’s up to Mike (Isaiah Mustafa) to bring the others home to this fictional town to kill It off once and for all.

 Very quickly, the rather explicit metaphors about dealing with supressed trauma start to unfold.
 And it has a real, rather incredible, impact thanks to the fact that we, as the audience, already watched an entire movie of these characters going through it as children.
+In a way, the film is an ode to the power of exposure therapy.

 This places It Chapter Two in quite a unique spot.
 Many of the most effective horror films (and TV shows – The Haunting of Hill House, for example) of the decade have dealt with trauma in some way, and benefited greatly from artful expressions of such an important, pervasive and relatable societal issue.
 With this two-part cinematic saga, we actually got to witness an entire movie of the trauma, watching these kids go through it and, more importantly, going through it with them.